 3. Sleep Loss Slows Your Reaction Time

-Sleep deprivation has a major effect on your reaction time which can make you more prone to accidents.
+Sleep deprivation has a major effect on your reaction time which makes you more prone to accidents.

-According to scientists, losing even one night of sleep can have the same effect on your brain as drinking alcohol.
+Losing sleep can have the same effect on your reaction time as drinking alcohol.

 Scientists discovered that one night without sleep reduces reaction time by 50% and has the same impact on your brain as having a blood alcohol content (BAC) or 0.05%.